vthurai/streaming-dataflow-demo/README.md

 ## Background

 The purpose of this demo is to demonstrate the Dataflow’s streaming capability.
 It references news data provides by News API and feeds the unbounded data to Big Query table.
+Any error that occurs upstream (i.e. from accessing the API or the cloud function) or within the dataflow pipeline itself will be collected in a seperated table.

 ### News API